Employer brand

 For example, a secretive closed-door environment could encourage rumours to spread or end up ostracising employees, resulting in high levels of stress, low mood and the development of a toxic work setting.
 Strict rules and micromanagement could also see employees become stagnant, stressed or nervous when they come in each day.

-Here are 4 ways to prevent your workplace culture from turning sour and how you can keep your employees comfortable with their working relationships:
+Here are 4 ways to develop good workplace culture and how you can keep your employees comfortable with their working relationships:

 #2 Open-door policies or regular one-to-ones give employees the chance to speak about how they’re feeling, and can help discourage gossiping within teams.
 By encouraging active conversations, problems can be listened to and addressed before they escalate.

 #3 Communication should be frequent and ongoing.
-Regular team meetings and updates on the company will help employees feel included and in-the-loop.
+Regular team meetings and updates on the company as part of your company culture will help employees feel included and in-the-loop.

 #4 A clear, formal route for escalating problems to HR should be in place.
 If someone is being bullied, experiences inappropriate behaviour or has witnessed something immoral, they should feel safe and confident in reporting it through the official channels.